 Environmental Security Publications

-Below are excerpts from recent official statements in which environment and population issues are prominently cited in the context of security and national interests.
+Excerpts from recent official statements in which environment, population, and human security issues are prominently cited in the context of national and security interests.